High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Finding EEF--Allocations via PILP

-In this section we show how to use Proposition~\ref{prop:solvingPILP} to solve the \EEFAllocationProblem problem for the (combined) parameter the number of agents and item types efficiently.
-From now on, we refer to the number of agents as~$n$ and to the number of item types as~$m$.
+Employing Proposition~\ref{prop:solvingPILP}, we now show how to efficiently solve the \EEFAllocationProblem problem for the (combined) parameter ``number of agents plus number item types,'' obtaining a proof of~Theorem~\ref{thm:EEFAllocationProblemFPTforSmallUtilities}.
+From now on, we fix a set~$\agents$ of~$n$ agents and a set~$\items = \{1, 2, \ldots, m\}$ of~$m$~item types with multiplicities~$m_i$, $i \in \items$.

-As already mentioned, we show the \textsf{FPT}-membership of~\EEFAllocationProblem for the parameter $n+m$ by constructing a~\eqref{eq:PILP} sentence deciding whether every envy-free allocation of the given collection of items is dominated by some other allocation.
+As already discussed, we show the \textsf{FPT}-membership of~\EEFAllocationProblem for the parameter $n+m$ by constructing a~\PILP{} sentence deciding whether every envy-free allocation of a given collection of items is dominated by some other allocation.
 The high-level idea is as follows.
-For the constructed~\eqref{eq:PILP} sentence, the polyhedron~$Q$ describes all envy-free allocations.
-In fact, the polyhedron also contains additional, technical parts needed later when we want to have $A \vex \le \veb$ if the allocation $\vex$ dominates the allocation $\vez$ for which we have $(\veb, \vez) \in Q$.
-In the proof we show how to design a proper polyhedron~$Q$.
-We begin the description from the latter point, as it will give us the intuition how the polyhedron~$Q$ should look like.
-Recall that an allocation~$\vex$ consists of entries~$x_i^a$, for each agent~$a$ and item type~$i$, with the meaning ``we give $x^i_a$ items of item type~$i$ to agent~$a$.''
+We first construct the~\PILP{} sentence (which essentially corresponds to the matrix~$A$ in~Formula~\eqref{eq:PILP}) assuming that we have a polyhedron~$Q$ that describes all envy-free allocations.
+Then we show how to construct the polyhedron~$Q$ such that it meets our assumptions.
+(In fact, the polyhedron also contains additional technical parts needed to represent that there is an allocation that dominates some allocation from the polyhedron.)
+Eventually, we use the results from~Proposition~\ref{prop:solvingPILP}.
+Starting our proof with assuming that we have polyhedron~$Q$ and showing its construction later is due to the fact that the former will develop our intuition how the polyhedron~$Q$ should look like.
+Before we go ahead with the proof, we recall that an allocation~$\vex$ consists of entries~$x_i^a$, for each agent~$a \in \agents$ and item type~$i \in \items$, with the meaning ``we give $x^i_a$~items of item type~$i$ to agent~$a$.''